Loser (Beck song): Music video

 The accompanying music video for "Loser" was directed by Beck's friend Steve Hanft.
 Hanft had worked for a week on storyboards for the video, then called a meeting with Beck's label, Bong Load Records, and requested a $300 shooting budget.
 The unprocessed 16 mm film footage was frozen for 6 months until Beck signed with Geffen Records.
 Geffen gave Hanft $14,000 to process, edit, and master the video, making the budget total $14,300.
 Filming for the video was done all across California, including in Rothrock's Humboldt County studio and backyard and at the Santa Monica graveyard.
 The video is a mashup of various 16 mm film clips.
 Beck insisted they were "fucking around" when they made the video; he told Option in 1994, "We weren't making anything slick – it was deliberately crude.
 You know?"

+The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on January 30, 1994.
+It was nominated for Best New Artist Clip of the Year in the category for Alternative/Modern Rock at the 1994 Billboard Music Video Awards.
+"Loser" also ranked sixth in the music video category in the 1994 Village Voice Pazz & Jop poll.

 Hanft, inspired by the Black Sabbath's 16 mm film promo "Sabbath Bloody Sabbath" and also surrealist filmmakers Luis Buñuel and Maya Deren, included stop-motion animation footage of a moving coffin in the video.
 Two coffins were used, one which was a prop borrowed from a local drama school and the other which had been built by Beck and Hanft.
 Clips and sounds sampled from Hanft's 1991 Cal Arts, MFA thesis film, "Kill the Moonlight", about a loser stock car racer, are also included in the video and song.
 The moment where Beck is wearing a storm trooper mask is often censored for copyright reasons.
 The work's only clip shot on video rather than film is the one depicting famous mountain dancer Jesco White wearing a white satin shirt and dancing on a picnic table.
 The clip was shot by director Julian Nitzberg and was added to the final cut on the last day of editing.

-"Loser" ranked sixth in the music video category in the 1994 Village Voice Pazz & Jop poll.

 The music video for Beck's 2014 song "Heart Is a Drum" features characters from the "Loser" video, including the grim reaper, and another version of Beck in which he wears the white outfit from the "Loser" video.
 Also, two spacemen enter near the end of the "Heart Is a Drum" video as they ride away on the back of a pick up truck just as they do in the "Kill the Moonlight" film clip that was included in the "Loser" video.